YIZHUANG/react-multi-carousel/README.md

 | `deviceType`            | `string` | `none`                 | Only pass this when use for server-side rendering, what to pass can be found in the example folder.                                                                    |
 | `forSSR`           | `bool`            | `false`               | For SSR |
 | `slidesToSlide`   | `number`          | `1` | How many slides to slide.                                                       |

+## Contribute

+Submit an issue for feature request or submit a pr.